Introducing Wiesbaden Business School

 Wiesbaden Business School opened its doors to students as a faculty of economics when the RheinMain University of Applied Sciences, formerly Fachhochschule Wiesbaden, started operations in 1971.
-Following on from the earlier diploma degree program of business administration with various focal areas, five degree programs have been developed at bachelor and master levels.
+Following on from the earlier diploma degree program of business administration with various focal areas, six degree programs have been developed at bachelor and master levels.
 These arose from implementing the Bologna process at an early stage in 2001, and the accompanying trend towards specialized degree programs:

 |Business Administration||as a continuation of the classic business administration diploma degree with the focal areas marketing / sales and financing / financial controlling|